OpenCageData/address-formatting/README.md

 ### Further reading

 You may enjoy Michael Tandy's [Falsehoods Programmers Believe about Addresses](http://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/).

+If it's actual address data you're after, check out [OpenAddresses](http://openaddresses.io/)

+If you want to turn longitude, latitude into addresses or placenames, well that's what a geocoder does.
+Check out ours: [OpenCage Geocoder](http://geocoder.opencagedata.com).

 If all this convinces you address are evil, please check out [what3words](http://what3words.com/) which allows you to dispense with them entirely.